Mildura Surrounds

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates Mildura Surrounds had a median taxpayer income of $45,046 and an average of $52,319.
-This is lower than the national averages of $57,085 (median) and $73,292 (average).
-In Victoria excluding Mildura Surrounds, the median was $48,741 with an average of $60,693.
-Considering Wage Price Index growth of 10.11% from financial year 2022 to March 2025, estimated current incomes for Mildura Surrounds would be approximately $49,600 (median) and $57,608 (average).
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Mildura Surrounds' median income among taxpayers is $45,046, with an average of $52,319.
+This is below the national average and compares to Rest of Vic.'s median of $48,741 and average of $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $50,524 (median) and $58,681 (average) as of September 2025.
 The 2021 Census shows household, family, and personal incomes in Mildura Surrounds fall between the 16th and 28th percentiles nationally.
-The earnings profile reveals that 30.0% of locals earn between $1,500 and $2,999 annually, similar to metropolitan regions where 30.3% fall into this range.
-Housing costs are modest in Mildura Surrounds, with 93.3% of income retained after expenses.
-However, total disposable income ranks at only the 27th percentile nationally.
+The earnings profile indicates that 30.0% of locals (1,145 people) earn between $1,500 and $2,999, similar to metropolitan regions where 30.3% occupy this range.
+Housing costs are modest, with 93.3% of income retained, but the total disposable income ranks at just the 27th percentile nationally.

 Frequently Asked Questions - Income